 Did You Know?

-Paul Drake (William Hopper) makes a joke about "agent naught-naught seven" a reference to a joke in an episode of The Beverly Hillbillies which was on the same network then CBS..
+Perry Mason (Raymond Burr) makes a joke about "agent naught-naught seven" a reference to a joke in The Beverly Hillbillies which was on the same network then CBS..
 See more

-There doesn't appear that Minerva Doubleday's glasses have lenses in them.
+The character Minerva Doubleday's eyeglasses don't have any lenses in them.
 See more

 [talking on the phone

 Not even one damsel in distress.
 No, Perry, not even a book salesman.
 It's been more like a morgue around here than a law office all morning.
 Paul?
 No, he hasn't come in yet.
 Mm-hmm.
 Okay, I'll tell him.
 'Bye.